 While a few Serbs are returning, the reality is the war changed the ethnic make-up of Croatia forever.
-As disturbing as these reminders of war are, it is uplifting to be here and actually see how well the country's putting itself back together.
+As disturbing as these reminders of war are, it is uplifting to be here, and to actually see how well the country's putting itself back together.

-Jelačić Square — the "Times Square" of Zagreb — is bright and boisterous with modern commerce and local life.
-The statue depicts the square's namesake, Josip Jelačić — a 19th-century national hero who still inspires Croatians today.
+Jelačić Square — the "Times Square" of Zagreb — is boisterous with modern commerce and local life.
+The statue depicts the square's namesake, Josip Jelačić — the 19th-century national hero who still inspires Croatians today.

-Naïve art is created by untrained artists isolated from the artistic mainstream.
-They painted in a figurative way when the rest of the art world was embracing an increasingly abstract style.
+Naive art is created by untrained artists isolated from the artistic mainstream.
+They painted in a figurative way, while the rest of the artistic world embraced, increasingly, an abstract style.

-These Croatian Naïve artists were outsiders — sought out by art world insiders to validate the notion that artistic ability was more than a learned skill, it was an inborn talent.
+These Croatian naïve artists were outsiders — sought out by art-world insiders to validate their notion that artistic ability was more than a learned skill — it was an inborn talent.

 Tucked inside Zagreb's only surviving town gate is an evocative chapel.
 The focal point is a painting of Mary that miraculously survived a fire in 1731.
 People, young and old, passing through, stop here briefly to worship.
 Pausing reverently, the faithful bring their concerns to Mary.
 The many candles represent Zagrebian prayers.
 Smoke-stained plaques on the wall give thanks — hvala — for prayers answered.